Ohio Court Records

 What is Back Child Support in Ohio?

-How do I Get Back Child Support Paid in Ohio?
+How Do I Get Back Child Support Paid in Ohio?

 - Withholding Order: The Child Support Enforcement Agency can seize the non-custodial parent's income or wages.